 The APs shall generally be composed of members who are residents of the five state geographical area.
 Each AP shall be selected so as to provide for geographical, commercial, recreational, marketing, or other interests in accordance with functions and purposes of the panel with such membership established in a manner that provides fair representation to commercial and recreational fishing interests.
 Membership on an AP is determined by the Council during a closed session of its Council meetings and is based on the application provided by the applicant as well as the Council members' knowledge of the applicant.
 Consideration for appointment may include the appropriate interest, experience, and past performance as well as other factors such as a record of fishery violations.
 AP members serve at the pleasure of the Council and may be removed at any time without cause.
 No person may serve on more than two APs at any one time, however, service on any Ad Hoc or Special AP, as designated by the Council, will not be counted in the limitation to serving on more than two APs at the same time.
-Each AP shall be limited to a membership of 20 persons unless otherwise specified by the Council, may have designees represent them at meetings.
+Each AP shall be limited to a membership of 1820 persons unless otherwise specified by the Council.
+Only federal and state members of the Law Enforcement AP, as designated by the Council, may have designees represent them at meetings.